-- Light: Full sun.
-A barrel cactus does best in a very sunny window, perhaps a southern exposure.
-Plants that do not get enough sunlight will grow more slowly and fail to thrive.
+- Light: A barrel cactus does best in a very sunny window, perhaps a southern exposure.
+Plants that do not get enough sunlight will grow slowly and fail to thrive.

-- Water: Water infrequently and ensure that the soil drains completely.
+- Water: Water infrequently, and ensure that the soil drains completely.
 Do not leave any water sitting in the tray or allow them to sit in water.
-They are very prone to root rot.
+Golden Barrel cacti are very prone to root rot.